tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

     self.EpicPlugin.Call("SendMessage")
 ```

-Calling an API hook allows you to access results from another plugin.
+Calling an API method allows you to access results from another plugin.